-The average capital and maintenance expenditure on Council assets over the ten-year forecast period is approximately \$96 million per year.
-This compares to the expenditure which is required to maintain, operate, and renew the asset network as required being \$61.7 million per year.
+The average capital and maintenance expenditure on Council assets over the ten-year forecast period is approximately \$122.7 million per year.
+This compares to the expenditure which is required to maintain, operate, and renew the asset network as required being \$59.5 million per year.

-The projections indicate that due to the disaster recover funding, Council has adequate funds to maintain and improve its portfolio of assets.
-There is a surplus in CAPEX (\$31.4m) and a small surplus in OPEX (\$2.7m) and this will result in an improvement in the condition of Council's assets portfolio.
+The projections indicate that due to the disaster recovery funding, Council has adequate funds to maintain and improve its portfolio of assets.
+There is an average annual surplus in CAPEX (\$55.3m) and a surplus in OPEX (\$7.9m) and this will result in an improvement in the condition of Council's assets portfolio.